ssandrasa/Assignments/README.md

-# Here are my assignments for Python Programming for Business Intelligence
+# In this repository my assignments for Python Programming for Business Intelligence can be found